How To Gain Admission To Carnegie Mellon University

-Learning that Carnegie Mellon has a thing for the applicant who’s got diversity with academic prowess and artistic senses, it does make you think: How can you make a great impression on them?
+Learning that Carnegie Mellon has a thing for the applicant who’s got diversity with academic prowess and artistic senses does make you think: How can you make a great impression on them?
 You can get started by developing your spike.
 What's that?
-According to PrepScholar here, a spike, "is what sets you apart from all other applicants.
-It goes against the spirit of simply being well rounded.
+According to PrepScholar here, a point "is what sets you apart from all other applicants.
+It goes against the spirit of simply being well-rounded.
 By nature of being unique, you don't fit in with all of the other well-rounded applicants; you do something that truly stands out in a meaningful way."
 If you need another way to see it, it's all about being the one who's got the spark while everyone else doesn't have it.
 If your classmate settles for the mediocre, you're aiming for the spectacular.

 4. Prioritize a few areas of interest and maintain greatness